 Childhood Immunisation Statistics Scotland

 Children in Scotland are protected through immunisation against many serious infectious diseases.
-Vaccination programmes aim both to protect the individual and to prevent the spread of these illnesses within the population.
-As a public health measure, immunisations have been hugely effective in reducing the burden of disease.
+Vaccination programmes aim both to protect the individual and to prevent the spread of these diseases within the wider population.
+As a public health measure, immunisations are very effective in reducing the burden of disease.

 Immunisation uptake (sometimes referred to as coverage) refers to the proportion of the eligible population who have received the recommended doses of the relevant vaccines.
 Monitoring the proportion of the eligible population vaccinated is a key measure of the immunisation programme performance.
 It is of public health concern should immunisation rates decrease, as this makes the possibility of disease transmission more likely.

 The UK Childhood Immunisation Schedule covers the recommended immunisations for children and young people (aged 0 to 18 years).
 The schedule comprises the recommended universal or routine immunisations which are offered to all children and young people, as well as selective immunisations which are targeted to children at higher risk from certain diseases.
 Further information about the current immunisation programmes in Scotland, the vaccines available, and the diseases they protect against, can be found via the Immunisation Scotland website www.immunisationscotland.org.uk.